Marginal product of labor: Marginal productivity ethics

 In the aftermath of the marginal revolution in economics, a number of economists including John Bates Clark and Thomas Nixon Carver sought to derive an ethical theory of income distribution based on the idea that workers were morally entitled to receive a wage exactly equal to their marginal product.
 In the 20th century, marginal productivity ethics found few supporters among economists, being criticised not only by egalitarians but by economists associated with the Chicago school such as Frank Knight (in The Ethics of Competition) and the Austrian School, such as Leland Yeager.
 However, marginal productivity ethics were defended by George Stigler.

 A Review of Economics and Economic Methodology argues against pay to their marginal product to pay equal to the amount of their labor input.
-This is known as the Labor theory of value.
+This is known as the labor theory of value.
 Marx characterizes the value of labor as a relationship between the person and things and how the perceived exchange of products is viewed socially.
-Alejandro Valle Baeza and Blanca Gloria Martínez González, Researchers compared productivity levels from countries that pay based of the marginal productivity and labor theory.
+Alejandro Valle Baeza and Blanca Gloria Martínez González, Researchers compared productivity levels from countries that pay based on the marginal productivity and labor theory.
 The found that across countries, marginal productivity is more widely used than labor value, but when they measured productivity based on labor value, "productivity changes not only because of savings in both living labor and means of production, but it is also modified by changes in the productivity of these means of production."